Maxime66410/ColorApocalypse/README.md

 # ColorApocalypse

-**ColorApocalypse** is a Minecraft mod (Forge, Fabric & NeoForge) that turns survival into a chaotic and unpredictable challenge: the world progressively loses its colors, and each color that disappears causes the instant destruction of everything associated with it blocks, mobs, and item drops.
+**ColorApocalypse** is a Minecraft mod (Forge, Fabric/Quilt, NeoForge) that turns survival into a chaotic and unpredictable challenge: the world progressively loses its colors, and each color that disappears causes the instant destruction of everything associated with it blocks, mobs, and item drops.

 > ⚠️ The mod is functional and playable, but still being tuned and expanded.